 The LSAT Writing response is shared with the student and the schools to which they are applying as soon as it has been submitted.
 Students need to have at least one writing sample on file in order for their LSAT to be considered complete.

-In order to complete the digital administration of the Writing Section you will need to have access to a computer running Windows or Mac operating system that has a webcam, microphone, only one connected monitor, and an internet connection.
+In order to complete the digital administration of the LSAT Writing you will need to have access to a computer running Windows or Mac operating system that has a webcam, microphone, only one connected monitor, and an internet connection.
 You will be required to download and install a secure browser that remotely proctors the test and show your ID at the beginning of the test.

 The LSAT Writing is a timed, 35-minute section that requires you to write an essay in response to a given prompt.
 In the essay you are to take one of two possible positions and back up your positions with reasoning.
 There is no correct or incorrect position to take.
 You could take either position and still successfully complete the writing exercise.
 The prompt will lay out a conflict, give you the two possible positions you can take, and give you information that you can use to support your position and refute the other.

 The LSAT Writing is unscored, does not affect the scoring of the multiple-choice test, and is comparatively of very little importance.
 As long as you take a position, use the provided evidence to support you position, and avoid egregious spelling or grammatical errors, it will probably not significantly impact your law school application.

 Most students find that practicing one LSAT Writing from a past test is sufficient preparation for completing the official LSAT Writing.